List of British royal consorts

 A royal consort is the spouse of a reigning monarch.
 Consorts of British monarchs have no constitutional status or power but many have had significant influence, and support the sovereign in their duties.
 There have been 11 royal consorts since the Acts of Union in 1707, eight women and three men.

-Prince Philip, the husband of Queen Elizabeth II, was the longest-serving consort, whilst his mother-in-law Queen Elizabeth The Queen Mother was the longest-lived consort.
-Since the accession of Charles III on 8 September 2022, his wife Camilla has held the position of queen consort.
+Prince Philip, the husband of Queen Elizabeth II, was the longest-serving consort, whilst his mother-in-law Queen Elizabeth the Queen Mother was the longest-lived consort.
+Since the accession of King Charles III on 8 September 2022, his wife Queen Camilla has held the position of queen consort.

 History

 Since the union of England and Scotland in 1707, there have been eleven consorts of the British monarch.
 Queens between 1727 and 1814 were also Electresses of Hanover, as their husbands all held the title of Elector of Hanover.
 Between 1814 and 1837, queens held the title as Queen of Hanover, as their husbands were kings of Hanover.
 The personal union with the United Kingdom ended in 1837 on the accession of Queen Victoria because the succession laws (Salic Law) in Hanover prevented a female inheriting the title if there was any surviving male heir (in the United Kingdom, a male took precedence over only his own sisters, until the Succession to the Crown Act 2013 which removed male primogeniture).
 In the Austro-Prussian War of 1866, Hanover was annexed by Prussia and became the Province of Hanover.

-Not all wives of monarchs have become consorts, as they may have died, been divorced before their husbands' acceding to the throne, or married after abdication.
-Such cases include Princess Sophia Dorothea of Celle, wife of George, Hereditary Prince of Brunswick-Lüneburg (later King George I); Wallis Warfield, wife of Prince Edward, Duke of Windsor (the former King Edward VIII); and Lady Diana Spencer, wife of Charles, Prince of Wales (later King Charles III).

 Since 1937, the sovereign's consort and the first four individuals in the line of succession who are over 21 may be appointed counsellors of state.
 Counsellors of state perform some of the sovereign's duties in the United Kingdom while the sovereign is out of the country or temporarily incapacitated.

 Style

-Female consorts

 The wife of the reigning king as his consort is styled as "Her Majesty The Queen" during her husband's reign and "Her Majesty Queen [first name]" upon her husband's death.
 The Queen is referred to as "Her Majesty" and addressed as "Your Majesty".
 Since her coronation in 2023, the current royal consort, Queen Camilla, has also been styled as "Her Majesty The Queen" per tradition.
 Camilla was styled as "Her Majesty The Queen Consort" preceding the coronation to distinguish her from her then recently deceased mother-in-law, Queen Elizabeth II, who as a queen regnant was also styled as "Her Majesty The Queen".